-- a) The pass mark for all modules is 50.
+a) The pass mark for all modules is 50.
 Credits are only awarded if the module is passed.
-In cases where failure with a mark of 40 is condoned, the credits are not awarded. - b) For the purposes of these rules taught module averages will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49.
+In cases where failure with a mark of 40 is condoned, the credits are not awarded.

-- c) All work placement/work-based assessments are assessed on a pass/fail basis.
-They are non-credit bearing but must be passed. - d) For HS955 Consultation and Assessment Skills and HS909 Work-based Learning Module, HS975 Respiratory Care, HS976 Primary Mental Health Care and HS977 End of Life Care, in addition to passing the module students must pass all module assignments.
+- b) For the purposes of these rules taught module averages will be rounded to the nearest whole number i.e. 49.5 will count as 50, 49.4 as 49. - c) All work placement/work-based assessments are assessed on a pass/fail basis.
+They are non-credit bearing but must be passed. - d) In addition to passing the module students must pass all module assignments in the following: